 There is one generation per year.

 Treatment and Control: Yellow sticky traps set up in and amongst the hemerocallis plants have proven somewhat effective against the adult gall midges in catching them before they have a chance to lay their eggs.
 Once the eggs have been laid, there is no effective treatment, organic or otherwise, to deal with the larvae as they are “cocooned” within the developing flower bud.
 Best line of defense at this stage is due diligence in keeping a close watch for any deformed buds and removing them for disposal into the garbage.
 By eradicating the affected buds, the gall midge numbers are at least kept in check…hopefully wiped out in due course.
-But this may be too much to hope for.
+But this may be too much to hope for…especially if your neighbours are not picking off the affected hemerocallis buds in their gardens as well.